spdx/spdx-spec/chapters/4-file-information.md

 ## 4.15 File Attribution Text <a name="4.15"></a>

-**4.15.1** Purpose: This field provides a place for the SPDX data creator to record all attributions found in the file that are required to be communicated.
-These typically include copyright statement(s), license text, and a disclaimer.
+**4.15.1** Purpose: This field provides a place for the SPDX data creator to record, at the file level, acknowledgements that may be required to be communicated in some contexts.
+This is not meant to include the file's actual complete license text (see `LicenseConcluded` and `LicenseInfoInFile`), and may or may not include copyright notices (see also `FileCopyrightText`).
+The SPDX data creator may use this field to record other acknowledgements, such as particular clauses from license texts, which may be necessary or desirable to reproduce.

-**4.15.2** Intent: The intent is to provide the recipient of the SPDX file with all the legally required attributions in the file, therefore complying with the license obligations.
+**4.15.2** Intent: The intent is to provide the recipient of the SPDX file with acknowledgement content at a file level, to assist redistributors of the file with reproducing those acknowledgements.
+This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator may or may not explain elsewhere how they intend for this field to be used.

 **4.15.3** Cardinality: Optional, one or many.

-**4.15.4** Data Format: free form text that can (and usually will) span multiple lines.
+**4.15.4** Data Format: free form text that can span multiple lines.

-**4.15.5** Tag: `AttributionText:`
+**4.15.5** Tag: `FileAttributionText:`

 In `tag:value` format multiple lines are delimited by `<text> .. </text>`.

 Example:

-    AttributionText: <text>
+    FileAttributionText: <text>
-    #   Copyright (C) 2004 Free Software Foundation, Inc.
-    #   Written by Scott James Remnant, 2004
-    #
-    # This file is free software; the Free Software Foundation gives
-    # unlimited permission to copy and/or distribute it, with or without
-    # modifications, as long as this notice is preserved.
+    All advertising materials mentioning features or use of this software must display the following acknowledgement:  This product includes software developed by the AT&T.
     </text>

 **4.15.6** RDF: property 'attributionText' in class 'spdx:File'